mvolkmann/blog/src/zig.md

-If running a Zig program results in a stack trace that doesn't contain any lines in the code that you wrote, try running it again with the `freference-trace` command-line option.
+If running a Zig program results in a stack trace that doesn't contain any lines in the code that you wrote, try running it again with the `-freference-trace` command-line option.

 ## Style